nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ### Telemetry Database

 The telemetry database acts as a double-buffered store for telemetry values.
-Components are free to update channels at any time, however; at a set rate the current value will be read from the telemetry database and sent to the ground.
+Components are free to update channels at any time; however, the current value will be read from the telemetry database and sent to the ground at a set rate.
 Components using this service should hook up the telemetry port to the telemetry database (`Svc::TlmChan`).

 ![Telemetry Database](../media/data_model4.png)